AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-subscriptions/subscribe-to-a-smart-list.md

 ## Delete a Subscription {#delete-a-subscription}

-##### To delete a subscription, select it in the subscriptions tab and click Delete Subscription. {#to-delete-a-subscription-select-it-in-the-subscriptions-tab-and-click-delete-subscription}
+To delete a subscription, select it in the subscriptions tab and click Delete Subscription.

 ![](assets/twelve.png)